Automated Adaptation Strategies for Stream Learning: Introduction

-In this paper we aim to bridge the identified gap between automation and adaptation of machine learning algorithms.
 Typically there are several possible ways or \textit{adaptive mechanisms} (AMs) to adapt a given model.
-In this scenario, the adaptation is achieved by deploying one of multiple AMs, which changes the state of the existing model.
-Note that as explained in Section \ref{sec:adaptation}, this formulation also includes algorithms with a single adaptive mechanism, if there is a possibility of \textit{not deploying} it.
-This would apply to the most, if not all, adaptive machine learning methods.
-A sequential adaptation framework proposed in earlier works \citep{Bakirov2017} separates adaptation from prediction, thus enabling flexible deployment orders of AMs.
-We call these orders \textit{adaptation strategies}.
-Generic adaptation strategies, developed according to this framework can be applied to any set of adaptive mechanisms for various machine learning algorithm.
-This removes the need to design custom adaptive strategies which results in automation of adaptation process.
-In this work we empirically show the viability of the generic adaptive strategies based upon techniques shown in \citep{Bakirov2015,Bakirov2016}, specifically a cross-validatory adaptation strategy with the optional use of retrospective model correction.
+A single iteration of adaptation is achieved by deploying one of multiple AMs (including trivial "doing nothing"), which changes the state of the existing model.
+Thus, during the model's operation, it is adapted by the sequential deployment of various AMs with the arrival of new data.
+We call the order of this deployment an \textit{adaptation strategy} (AS).
+While in most of the existing research these adaptation strategies are custom (i.e. algorithm-specific) and are fixed at the design stage of the algorithm, a sequential adaptation framework proposed in our earlier work \citep{Bakirov2015} enables flexible adaptation strategies without a prescribed AM deployment order.
+These flexible adaptation strategies, automatically developed according to this framework can be applied to any set of adaptive mechanisms for various machine learning algorithms.
+This removes the need to design custom adaptive strategies, resulting in automation of adaptation process.
+In this work we empirically show the viability of the automated adaptation strategies based on cross-validation \citep{Bakirov2015} with the optional use of retrospective model correction \citep{Bakirov2016}.

 We focus on the batch prediction scenario, where data arrives in large segments called batches.
 This is a common industrial scenario, especially in the chemical, microelectronics and pharmaceutical areas \citep{Cinar2003}.
-For the experiments we use Simple Adaptive Batch Learning Ensemble (SABLE) \citep{Bakirov2015}, a regression algorithm which uses an ensemble of locally weighted experts to make predictions, and batch versions of two popular online learning algorithms - the Dynamic Weighted Majority (DWM) \citep{coltermaloof2007} and the Paired Learner (PL) \citep{Bach2010}.
-The use of these three algorithms allows to explore different types of online learning methods; local experts ensemble for regression in SABLE, global experts ensemble for classification in DWM and switching between the two methods in PL.
+For the experiments we use Simple Adaptive Batch Learning Ensemble (SABLE) \citep{Bakirov2015} and batch versions of four popular stream learning algorithms - the Dynamic Weighted Majority (DWM) \citep{coltermaloof2007}, the Paired Learner (PL) \citep{Bach2010}, the Leveraged Bagging (LB) \citep{Bifet2010} and BLAST \citep{Rijn2015having}.
+The use of these five algorithms allows to explore different types of online learning methods; local experts ensemble for regression in SABLE, global experts ensemble for classification in DWM and LB, switching between the two models in PL and the heterogeneous global ensemble in BLAST.